Instinct-BE-Group/atm-console-job/README.md

-# 🌟 ATM Console App with C# for the Sterling Academy Backend Bootcamp Group Project 🏦🌟
+# ATM Console App with C# for the Sterling Academy Backend Bootcamp Group Project 🏦🚀

-Welcome to our exciting ATM Console App built with C# as part of the Sterling Academy Backend Bootcamp Group Project! 🚀
+This project is a simple ATM console application built with C# for the Sterling Academy Backend Bootcamp Group Project.
+The application simulates an ATM experience, allowing customers to perform various banking operations such as checking account balance, withdrawing cash, transferring money, paying bills, opening a new account, and changing the PIN.

 ## 🎉 Group Members